performant-software/neatline.org/demos/index.md

 author: admin
 layout: page
 ---
-We've prepared a number of sample Neatline exhibits to help stretch your imagination.
-Look below for projects in history, literature, and contemporary space and place -- and come back soon to for examples of how Neatline can be used to annotate documents without reference to geography.
+We've gathered a number of sample Neatline exhibits to help stretch your imagination.
+Look below for projects in history, literature, and contemporary space and place.

 <div class="exhibit">
 <h3>"My Dear Little Nelly": Hotchkiss Maps the Battle of Fredericksburg for his Child</h3>